 French Heritage Museum, St. Thomas

 Artifacts on display include items from the straw industry; hats, baskets, clutches and types of straw braids.
-There are displays showcasing their fishing traditions with items such as handmade fish pots, nets, weights and models.
-There is a large mahogany four-posted bed, chamber pots, gooses (for ironing) and other items from day-day to living.
+There are displays showcasing their fishing traditions with items such as handmade fish pots, nets, weights, and models.
+There is a large mahogany four-posted bed, chamber pots, gooses (for ironing), and other items from day-to-day living.
 Photographs of residents fill tables and cases.
-A wall of veterans pays respect to members of the Frenchtown community that died while serving in the U.S. military.
-A display shows women’s traditional wear; a simple dress with apron and a headpiece called a caleche.
+A wall of veterans pays respect to members of the Frenchtown community who died while serving in the U.S. military.
+A display shows women’s traditional wear; a simple dress with an apron and a headpiece called a caleche.